Songonge/Advent-of-SQL-2025/SQL-Advent-Challenge.md

 ```

 ## Day 9 Challenge
 The elves are testing new tinsel–light combinations to find the next big holiday trend.
-Write a query to generate every possible pairing of tinsel colors and light colors, include in your output a column that combines the two values separated with a dash ("-").
+Write a query to generate every possible pairing of tinsel colors and light colors, including in your output a column that combines the two values separated with a dash ("-").

 ### Tables
 * tinsel_colors(tinsel_id, color_name)